Who are we?

 As a singer, Ross sang professionally with the Choral Scholars of St Martin-in-the-Fields, Southwark Cathedral and the all-male Gregorian chant group, Schola Cantorum of Edington Music Festival.
 This led to many prominent performance experiences including tours throughout Europe and USA, television and radio broadcasts on the BBC, premiere performances including the launch of, ‘The Choirbook for the Queen’ and major services such as the George and Victoria Cross service singing in front of The Prince of Wales and The Duchess of Cornwall.

-Ross now resides in Brisbane where he is the Musical Director of Chordiality, Cantate Singers, The University of the Sunshine Coast Singers and Pro Musica Singers as well being a Lay Clerk at St John’s Cathedral.
+Ross now resides in Brisbane where he is the Musical Director of Chordiality, Cantate Singers, The University of the Sunshine Coast Singers as well being a Lay Clerk at St John’s Cathedral.

 Simon Carl has been our accompanist since the choir's inception.
 He completed a Bachelor of Music with Honours in Voice, from the University of Queensland in 2004, and is a regular accompanist for choirs.
 Simon brings a wealth of choral and vocal experience to his work as accompanist.